-- " Flipcharts and markers for each group - " Copies for each group of Handout 5.3.1: Campaign design form
+- Flipcharts and markers for each group - Copies for each group of Handout 5.3.1: Campaign design form

-" Explain to the group the objectives of the exercise.
+Explain to the group the objectives of the exercise.

 - " Ask for volunteers to answer the following questions: - 1.
 Why is most child labor found in the informal economy? - 2.
 What are some ways the inspectors can promote formalization?
-Answers might include: - Provide of information on the benefits of formalization and process for registration; - Provide assistance and capacity building for businesses on how to comply with relevant laws and regulations; - Ensure that sanctions for noncompliance are adequate and strictly enforced. - 3.
-Ask participants if any of them have ever tried to help an informal business to formalize?
+Answers might include: - Provision of information on the benefits of formalization and process for registration; - Assistance and capacity building for businesses on how to comply with relevant laws and regulations; - Ensuring that sanctions for noncompliance are adequate and strictly enforced. - 3.
+Ask participants if any of them have ever consulted with any informal businesses to help them towards formalization?

 " Divide participants into small groups of 4-5 people and distribute a copy of Handout 5.3.1 to each group.
-Ask each group to identify a particular sector in the informal economy and develop an outreach campaign to promote formalization within the industry.
+Ask each group to identify a particular sector in the informal economy and develop an outreach campaign to promote formalization of the industry.
 The campaign can make use of posters or leaflets, radio or TV spots, public speaking events, collaboration with trade unions or employer groups, etc. The campaign should identify the sector it is targeting and be designed in such a way that it: